el-schneider/statamic-admin-bar/README.md

 ## Permissions

 The admin bar is only visible to users with the `access cp` and `view admin bar` permissions or super admins.

+## Font License Information

+This plugin includes the Familjen Grotesk font, which is licensed under the [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL).

+For detailed information about the font license, please refer to the `OFL.txt` file included in this package.

+### Acknowledgements

+We would like to extend our gratitude to the authors of the Familjen Grotesk font for their contributions, which allow us to utilize and modify this font in our plugin.